IDEMSInternational/open-app-builder/packages/scripts/src/commands/app-data/convert/Readme.md

 To run the conversion script:

 1. Make sure you have the necessary packages installed by running `yarn install`
-2. Run `npm run process-content-spreadsheet`
+2. Run `yarn process-content-spreadsheet`

 ### Running the unit tests

 To run unit tests for the conversion scripts

 1. Make sure you have the necessary packages installed by running `yarn install`
-2. Run `npm run test-scripts`
+2. Run `yarn test-scripts`

 ### Debugging the script